U.S. Department of Agriculture (USDA)

 Location and Structure

-The USDA is headquartered in Washington, D.C., and maintains a comprehensive network of facilities and agencies throughout the United States.
-This decentralized structure is designed to ensure effective management of agricultural activities and the enforcement of public health measures.
+The U.S. Department of Agriculture (USDA) is headquartered in Washington, D.C., and operates through a comprehensive network of facilities and agencies throughout the United States.
+This extensive presence ensures effective management of agricultural activities and enforcement of public health measures nationwide.

 Financial and Operational Overview